ava-greta-schock/coding-challenge-nov-2023/README.md

 <hr>

-<h2 align="center">:arrow_down: To get started: fork this repository and follow the steps listed below :arrow_down:</h2>
+<h2 align="center"> To get started: fork this repository and follow the steps listed below</h2>
 <hr>
 <br>
 <br>